bioimage-io/spec-bioimage-io/README.md

 - `test_inputs`
 Relative file path to test inputs. `language` and the file extension define its memory representation.
-The test inputs are always stored as a list of tensors.
+The test inputs are always stored as a list of tensors as described in `inputs`.

 - `test_output`
 Relative file path to test outputs. `language` and the file extension define its memory representation.
-The test outputs are always stored as a list of tensors.
+The test outputs are always stored as a list of tensors as described in `outputs`.

 - `model`